Slowpoke079/weebpage/README.md

 $ python3 weebpage.py

+#Now simply follow the script, trust me it is easy

-#I don't have python3! -> sudo apt install -y python3 python3-pip
+#BuT i DoN't HaVe PyThOn3! -> sudo apt install -y python3 python3-pip

+#The script was tested and build on kali-linux 23 July 2020

 credits (for used tools/components)
 wordlists:  https://raw.githubusercontent.com/danielmiessler/
 gobuster:  https://github.com/OJ/gobuster
 dirhunter:  https://github.com/Nekmo/dirhunt
+And more! (tools like pip3 etc)